Knowledge Constructor

 A mini-talk delivered with their own deck — recorded to keep.

-Their first study tool: a flashcard app loaded with their actual school vocab — and why testing yourself works.
+Add a flashcard module to the same Study HQ, loaded with actual school vocabulary — and learn why testing yourself works.

-AI this week: AI codes the app; your kid feeds it their real word lists and tunes how cards repeat (spacing!).
+AI this week: AI adds the module; the kid feeds it a real word list and tunes how cards repeat (spacing!).

-A working flashcard app with this week’s real school words in it.
+A working Study HQ flashcard module with this week’s real school words in it.

-AI this week: AI drafts original practice questions from their topics (never copied), your kid reviews and edits them like a teacher.
+AI this week: AI drafts original practice questions from the kid’s topic; the kid checks every answer against school notes and edits like a teacher.

 Apply everything to a real upcoming school task — slides, tools, the lot.
 Then show the families how it’s done.